apivideo/api.video-java-client/docs/VideosApi.md

     String description = "New Zealand"; // If you described a video with a term or sentence, you can add it here to return videos containing this string.
     String liveStreamId = "li400mYKSgQ6xs7taUeSaEKr"; // If you know the ID for a live stream, you can retrieve the stream by adding the ID for it here.
     String sortBy = "publishedAt"; // Allowed: publishedAt, title.
 You can search by the time videos were published at, or by title.
-    String sortOrder = "sortOrder_example"; // Allowed: asc, desc. asc is ascending and sorts from A to Z. desc is descending and sorts from Z to A.
+    String sortOrder = "asc"; // Allowed: asc, desc. asc is ascending and sorts from A to Z. desc is descending and sorts from Z to A.
     Integer currentPage = 1; // Choose the number of search results to return per page.
 Minimum value: 1 Integer pageSize = 25; // Results per page.
 Allowed values 1-100, default is 25.